Cable Single-Arm Triceps Kickback

 Safety Notes

-• Use light to moderate weight to maintain form.
+• Use light weight to prioritize form

-• Stop immediately if elbow pain occurs.
+• Avoid if acute elbow pain present

 Spotting